sigp/lighthouse/book/src/graffiti.md

 # Validator Graffiti

-Lighthouse provides 3 options for setting validator graffitis.
+Lighthouse provides four options for setting validator graffiti.

 ### Using the "--graffiti-file" flag on the validator client
 Users can specify a file with the `--graffiti-file` flag.
 This option is useful for dynamically changing graffitis for various use cases (e.g. drawing on the beaconcha.in graffiti wall).
 This file is loaded once on startup and reloaded everytime a validator is chosen to propose a block.